Laos

 Best known for: Mekong river, Luang Prabang, Coffee, Plain of jars, Hill tribes, Sticky rice, Larb

-Why Go?: Laos is a less popular destination for tourism than its neighbouring countries.
+Why Go?: Laos is a less popular destination for tourism than its neighboring countries.
 You can explore the largely unspoiled, varying landscape that is untouched by western commodities.

 Fact File